 Staff: All full-time staff and administrators are eligible for projects that are expected to have significant benefits for Dickinson students, the college and CSE.

 Students: Dickinson students are not eligible to apply directly for funding opportunities, but may participate in projects proposed and submitted by faculty, teaching staff, other staff and administrators.

 Non-Dickinson Faculty: Faculty from other colleges or universities are eligible to apply to participate in some Dickinson workshops, but only Dickinson faculty are eligible to apply for Sustainability Education Funds (SEF Grants) and for participation in the Valley and Ridge project.

-- Expected contribution to curricular, co-curricular and extra-curricular opportunities for learning about sustainability and/or climate change problems and their solutions
+- Expected contribution to curricular, co-curricular and extra-curricular opportunities for learning about sustainability problems and their solutions

-- Expected enhancement of the capabilities of faculty and students for research, scholarship and creative work on sustainability and/or climate change
+- Expected enhancement of the capabilities of faculty and students for research, scholarship and creative work that contribute to greater understanding of sustainability

 - The use of assessment-based learning outcomes to improve teaching

 - Potential to benefit the campus and community by advancing sustainable practices, behaviors and policies

 - Development and use of innovative and active learning pedagogy

 - Support for faculty who have not received other grants recently from CSE or R & D